 Going snowboarding for the first time is so exciting and for any outdoor adventurer, a snowboard holiday is a must.
 But if you are a beginner snowboarder, it’s hard to know what to pack for that first snowboard holiday?
 Use this handy ‘what to take’ checklist to help take away some pre-trip nerves and make sure you have everything needed to fully enjoy your first time snowboarding.

 Before we get started it is important to remember that beginner snowboarders don’t need to buy everything.
 Your snowboard equipment – boots, board, bindings and helmet – can be rented in resort.
 Snowboard shops in resort offer great equipment to rent for learning and this will save you money.
-Maybe wait to purchase your own equipment once you have got the bug (which we guarantee you will, especially if you invest in good quality snowboard lessons to get you going).
+Maybe wait to purchase your own equipment once you have got the bug (which we guarantee you will, especially if you invest in good quality snowboard lessons or a beginners snowboard camp to get you going).

 Here’s your checklist but make sure you read on for our expert advice below: